 Reviews of Magazines and other dinosaur and prehistoric animal publications.

-The Front Cover of Prehistoric Times Magazine (Issue 119)
+The Front Cover of Prehistoric Times (Winter 2017)

 Picture Credit: Mike Fredericks